vassdeniss/Js-Weather-App/README.md

-🌤️ Weather App
+# 🌤️ Weather App
-A simple and elegant weather app built using vanilla HTML, CSS, and JavaScript.
+A s#mple and elegant weather app built using vanilla HTML, CSS, and JavaScript.
 This app fetches real-time weather data using the Open-Meteo API and displays it in a clean, user-friendly interface.

-Weather App Screenshot <!-- Add a screenshot of your app here -->

-🚀 Features
+# 🚀 Features
 Real-Time Weather Data: Get current weather information for any city.

 Weather Icons: Beautiful Font Awesome icons to represent weather conditions.